mhamedouadghiri/DataJammingWebApp/README.md

 # DataJammingWebApp

-A Flask app that uses the AI built in [DataJamming repo](https://github.com/mhamedouadghiri/DataJamming/) to make text predictions given the encrypted input.
+A Flask app that uses the AI built and trained in [DataJamming](https://github.com/mhamedouadghiri/DataJamming/) to make text predictions given the encrypted input.

 ## Running Locally ...
 Make sure you have Python 3.7 installed in your machine.
-Then follow these steps (Windows, cmd)
+Then follow these steps (Windows, cmd).
 ```
 $ git clone https://github.com/mhamedouadghiri/DataJammingWebApp/
 $ cd DataJammingWebApp